gipnocode/gipnocode/src/plugins/slick-1.8.1/README.markdown

 #### Browser support

-Slick works on IE8+ in addition to other modsrn browsers such as Chrome, Firefox, and Safari.
+Slick works on IE8+ in addition to other modern browsers such as Chrome, Firefox, and Safari.

 #### Dependencies